johnfedoruk/bangular/aio/content/guide/service-worker-getting-started.md

 ng build --prod
 ```

-The CLI project is now set up to use the Angular service worker.
+The CLI project is now set up to use the Bangular service worker.

 ## Service worker in action: a tour